 Screen Sharing:

 You may share a document, video or even something on the web such as a YouTube video on your screen.
-Have the document or page you wish to share open on your desktop Click on “Share Screen” which should be on the toolbar, usually on the bottom of the Zoom screen.
+Have the document or page you wish to share open on your desktop prior to signing on to Zoom.
+Click on “Share Screen” which should be on the toolbar, usually on the bottom of the Zoom screen.
 A box will open with documents on your desktop.
 Click on the one you want to share and click on “Share”.
 Click “Stop Share” when you are done.
 That may be at the top of the document.
 You may need to give permission to a participant to share screen by clicking on participants and clicking on the More next to their name.
 THE HOST CAN STOP SOMEONE FROM SCREEN SHARING.

 If you want to transition to a new document, click on New Share.
 The box with documents will again pop up, and you can choose the new document and click on “Share”.
 If New Share doesn’t show, click “Stop Share” then click on “Share” again and go through the process to choose a new document.